Characterizing User Archetypes and Discussions on Scored.co: Experiments

 In order to carry out this analysis, we propose the following methodology.
 Given the imbalanced class sizes (see Table~\ref{table:reddit_archetypes}) throughout the observation periods, we employ a null model to test the transition probabilities between archetypes.
 This null model computes the expected transition probabilities on a copy of our dataset where archetype labels are shuffled.
 The detailed steps are as follows:

 \begin{enumerate} \item We generate $N = 500$ shuffled copies of the dataset, randomizing the archetype labels while preserving the overall distribution of interactions and activities; \item For each archetype pair $(A,B)$ in the shuffled copies we compute the transition probability $P(B|A)$, which represents the likelihood of a user transitioning from archetype $A$ to archetype $B$; \item We calculate the mean and standard deviation of $P(B|A)$ across all shuffled copies.
-These statistics are used to compute $z$-scores and $p$-values for the observed transition probabilities in the original dataset; \item Finally, transitions with $p$-values less than $0.01$ are considered statistically significant, indicating that these transitions occur at a higher-than-expected rate compared to the null model. \end{enumerate}
+These statistics are used to compute $z$-scores and $p$-values for the observed transition probabilities in the original dataset; \item Finally, transitions with $p$-values less than $0.01$ are considered statistically significant, indicating that these transitions considerably deviate from what is expected from the null model. \end{enumerate}